zd11024/NaviLLM/README.md

 <!-- This repository contains the codes for our paper "Towards Learning a Generalist Model for Embodied Navigation". -->

 ## Updates
-- **Update**: Our model is built upon Vicuna-7B-v1.1 instead of Vicuna-7B-v0.
-Using Vicuna-7B-v0 will have a certain degree of decrease compared the original results ([#7](https://github.com/zd11024/NaviLLM/issues/7)).
 - Feb 24, our paper is accepted to **CVPR 2024 Poster (Highlight)**.
 - Dec 13, we release the model checkpoints at this [link](https://huggingface.co/zd11024/NaviLLM).
 - Dec 6, the processed data and features can be found [here](https://mycuhk-my.sharepoint.com/:f:/g/personal/1155204980_link_cuhk_edu_hk/EvgqBlhxMEtBjUm1VkBBqZsBq7QnZ97l-Y9PdS58cqsomQ?e=azuiDc).